Makena-Wambui/alx-higher_level_programming/0x0B-python-input_output/README.md

 Public method def to_json(self, attrs=None): that retrieves a dictionary representation of a Student instance (same as 8-class_to_json.py):
 If attrs is a list of strings, only attribute names contained in this list must be retrieved.
 Otherwise, all attributes must be retrieved

 Write a class Student that defines a student by: (based on 10-student.py)

+Public instance attributes:
+first_name
+last_name
+age
+Instantiation with first_name, last_name and age: def __init__(self, first_name, last_name, age):
+Public method def to_json(self, attrs=None): that retrieves a dictionary representation of a Student instance (same as 8-class_to_json.py):
+If attrs is a list of strings, only attributes name contain in this list must be retrieved.
+Otherwise, all attributes must be retrieved
+Public method def reload_from_json(self, json): that replaces all attributes of the Student instance:
+You can assume json will always be a dictionary
+A dictionary key will be the public attribute name
+A dictionary value will be the value of the public attribute You are not allowed to import any module

+Write a class Student that defines a student by: (based on 10-student.py)